HarshatDy/Mail_Scanner/GMAIL_SETUP.md

 1. Check the logs in the `logs/` directory
 2. Run `python main.py validate` to test your configuration
 3. Ensure all prerequisites are met
-4. Verify your Gmail settings
+4. Verify your Google Cloud Console settings

 ## Privacy

-- The scanner only reads emails, it never sends emails
+- The scanner only reads emails, it never sends emails unless configured
 - Email content is processed locally
 - No email data is stored permanently unless configured
 - The Gemini API processes content for topic generation
+- OAuth tokens are stored locally and can be revoked at any time

+## Migration from SMTP/IMAP

+If you were previously using SMTP with app passwords:

+1. Set `use_gmail_api: true` in your config
+2. Follow the Gmail API setup steps above
+3. Remove the old username/password configuration
+4. The application will automatically use Gmail API instead of SMTP/IMAP